Most recent articles

 Lean: It was critical to create a facility that could accommodate the number and types of people it serves and staff who can be as efficient as possible when treating them.
 From the moment an occupant enters the healthcare facility, they are greeted with a multilingual wayfinding kiosk to direct them through the hospital.

-Green: Energy-saving systems are used throughout the facility to cut down on costs while creating a comforting and comfortable facility, like the use of chromatic glass, outside air and an intelligent lighting design and control system.
+Green: Energy-saving systems are used throughout the facility to cut down on costs while creating a comforting and comfortable facility, like the use of electrochromic glass by View, outside air and an intelligent lighting design and control system.

 Digital: Cutting-edge technology helps in the success of the first two pillars, in addition to tools that save lives and help staff do its job better, like handheld devices to monitor and interact with patients and a robot supply delivery system.